logicalclocks/clusterj-examples/README.md

 This is a Maven project so you need to install Maven to build it

 ### Native RonDB API
-ClusterJ is Java client which internally is using JNI to make calls to the native C++ RonDB library.
-The library is need at **runtime**.
+ClusterJ is a Java client which is internally using JNI to make calls to the native C++ RonDB library.
+The library is needed at **runtime**.
 Follow the steps below to correctly install the library.

  1. Download the native library tarball from [here](https://repo.hops.works/master/lib-ndb-6.1.0.tgz)
  2. Extract the tarball
- 3. Copy the contents to your Linux distribution default library path, usually `/usr/lib` Otherwise when you run the examples you should override the library path using `-Djava.library.path=PATH_TO_LIBRARY`
+ 3. Copy the content to your Linux distribution default library path, usually `/usr/lib` Otherwise when you run the examples you should override the library path using `-Djava.library.path=PATH_TO_LIBRARY`

 ### ClusterJ